Recycling collections

 Only use carrier bags for wearable clothes and shoes, shredded paper, small electrical items or batteries.

-Never use black sacks for recycling as they may be mistaken for rubbish.
+Never use black sacks for recycling, as they will be mistaken for rubbish.

 We do not supply lids for recycling boxes.
-To assist with storage between collections, stretch covers are available to buy.
-See stretch covers for boxes.
+To assist with storage between collections, you can buy stretch covers for boxes.

 Security and identity theft

-Destroying confidential or sensitive materials, such as shredding, is an essential precaution before putting them in a recycling box.
+Destroying or shredding confidential or sensitive materials is an essential precaution before putting them in a recycling box.

 Much of the concern about identity theft has now moved to the risks of online cybercrime.
-But in the past, the police have warned about suspicious individuals spotted looking through recycling boxes at night.
+Before this, police have warned about suspicious individuals spotted looking through recycling boxes at night.

-As the police and government advise, householders should take steps to avoid fraud or identity theft.
+The police and government advise that householders should take steps to avoid fraud or identity theft.
 Credit cards and similar items must be fully cut up, while documents that could be misused should be destroyed, preferably by shredder.

 These can include bank statements, credit card receipts, utility and tax bills, pay slips, old driving licences or passports, as well as items with signatures or National Insurance numbers.